WardF/vagrant-tutorial/README.md

 Vagrant is a developer-centric tool for managing and distributing VM environments between developers and/or users.
 I believe that it can be very useful to us as an organization, as both a development tool and a distribution pipeline for pre-configured virtual environments for our community.

+The bottom line:

-**Vagrant/VagrantCloud is essentially git/github for Virtual Machine images.**
+    Vagrant/VagrantCloud is essentially git/github for Virtual Machine images.

 ### Requirements